 The bacteria we mentioned above will start to grow immediately after you take that deer.
 This is why you want to start cooling the carcass as soon as you can.
 Whenever possible, refrigerate your deer, especially if the ambient temperature in the area you hang your deer is well above freezing.
 If you have access to a walk in cooler, consider using it anytime the ambient temperature dips below 40 degrees.
 At ambient temperatures over 50, you want to refrigerate within three to four hours of the kill.
 Temperatures below freezing will inhibit bacteria growth, but you still want to get the process started quickly.

-Remember, the hunt doesn’t end until you sit down at the table – that’s why our Big Bite Grinder features our exclusive auger design that grabs meat and pushes it through the plate 30 to 50% faster than other grinders.
+Remember, the hunt doesn’t end until you sit down at the table – that’s why our Big Bite Meat Grinders features our exclusive auger design that grabs meat and pushes it through the plate 30 to 50% faster than other grinders.
 Do justice to all that time you spent tracking, cutting trails, and waiting in a stand; don’t rush through pre-processing preparation.
 Pride comes from knowing you did every step right along the way, and that includes taking special care when processing your game.
 You’ll find the tools at lemproducts.com and the know-how right here.